ksu-cs-textbooks/cis301/content/9-chapter/9_2-recursion.md

 In the case of the multiplication `x * y`, we have:

 - Base case: if `y` is 0, we have no work to do.
-Adding togther 0 `x`'s is just 0.
+Adding together 0 `x`'s is just 0.
 - Recursive case: if `y` is bigger than 0, we do ONE addition (`x + ...`) and recursively add the remaining `y - 1` numbers.
 (This will become our recursive call.)

-With those cases in mind, we can write a recursive `mult` functio:
+With those cases in mind, we can write a recursive `mult` function:

 ```text
 import org.sireum.logika._